Smiley-McSmiles/jellyman/README.md

 [1-3] >>> 1

 > Fetching newest stable Jellyfin version...
-> WARNING: THIS OPTION IS HIGHLY UNSTABLE, ONLY USE IF YOU KNOW WHAT YOU'RE DOING!!!
+> WARNING: THIS OPTION IS HIGHLY UNSTABLE, ONLY USE IF YOU KNOW WHAT YOU ARE DOING!!!

 > Is Jellyfin CURRENTLY installed on this system?
 [y/N] >>> no